meta-toolkit/meta-toolkit.org/overview-tutorial.md

  - `libsvm_corpus`: if only being used for classification, MeTA can also take libsvm-formatted input to create a `forward_index`.

+The main toml configuration file has a few other options related to indexing.

+{% highlight toml %}
+uninvert = false          # default
+indexer-ram-budget = 1024 # **estimated** total RAM budget for indexing in MB
+                          # always set this lower than your physical RAM!
+{% endhighlight %}

+The key `uninvert` (if set to true) will create a `forward_index` by uninverting an `inverted_index`.
+This is useful to set to true if you will be using both indexes.
+If you'll only do classification or topic modeling, setting this to false will not create an inverted index unless one is explicitly used.

+The `indexer-ram-budget` is approximately how much total memory is allocated during the indexing process.
+If there are four threads and `indexer-ram-budget = 4096`, then each thread will store 1GB of processed data before it flushes it to disk.

 ## Metadata

 The file `metadata.dat` may optionally accompany a corpus.
 The `metadata`